ThomasChung/thomaschung.github.io/_posts/2020-09-14-building-a-redox.md

 ![](/images/redox-final.jpg)

 As far as software goes, similar to the [BDN9](/building-the-bdn9) this is also powered by QMK firmware.
-You need to flash both sides and becauase of that, you can actually use each side independently.
+You need to flash both sides and because of that, you can actually use each side independently.
 Here is the [code](https://github.com/ThomasChung/qmk_firmware/tree/master/keyboards/redox/keymaps/thomas) for my layout.

 Some additional thoughts:

 * A wristrest would be nice
 * Gateron yellow is a great switch
-* It is near impossible to source 1.25u keycaps with legends that match my layout.
-I don't even know of a 1.25u  `\` exists.
+* I cannot source 1.25u keycaps with legends that match my layout.
+At this point, I don't even know of a 1.25u  `\` exists, for example.